Aznkad/discord-friends-graph/README.md

 Some errors can happen during the execution of the script or when rendering the graph.
 Here are some I have noticed:
 - If you don't want to use `unidecode`, the graph may not render properly because of weird discord names, or worse the parsing of their names can make the script crash.
 To solve the first issue, you can remove by hand the issuing special characters.
 - In may/june 2023, discord changed the format of names and every username should be unique.
 However at the moment the change has not been totally made and some accounts still have the same username, causing them to be fused in the graph.
 I didn't do anything against it in the script because of the change, and if you are facing this problem you can solve it by hand.

+Don't hesitate to contact me if you find any new error!